-•the rainbow is not due to the refraction and reflection of light and so on, and based their decrees on ill-understood passages of Scripture, how would they be regarded by educated men?
+If the masters of error-I mean the grand masters-who were so long paid and honoured for brutalising the human species, ordered us today to believe that and so on, and based their decrees on ill-understood passages of Scripture, how would they be regarded by educated men?
 Would the label 'beasts' be too strong?
 And if these wise masters used force and persecution to secure the dominance of their insolent ignorance, would it be improper to speak of them as 'wild beasts'?